spynetS/ArrayList/README.md

 # ArrayList
-This is a generic ArrayList implementation.
+This is a generic ArrayList implementation in c.

 ## Exmaple of use
 ```c